 Participants of this seminar will attain an understanding of the basic actions that constitute market abuse and become familiar with the obligations for listed companies, their management teams and employees, as well as other professionals.
 Furthermore, they will attain an understanding of the key new EU provisions in relation to whistleblowing.

 The training style will include the presentation of all the material using slides and handouts.
-The trainer will use practical examples to elaborate various concepts as well as show various videos that highlight particular course concepts and encourage class discussion.
+The trainer will use practical examples to elaborate various concepts.
 Participants will engage in exchange of ideas and sharing of knowledge on the subject matter.
 Participants will also be able to ask questions and obtain clarifications from the trainer on all the material covered.

 This programme may be approved for up to 5 CPD units in Financial Regulation.
 Eligibility criteria and CPD Units are verified directly by your association, regulator or other bodies which you hold membership.

 Who Should Attend